-COM-B component Explanation Example Capability Physical Physical skill or strength to perform behaviour Staff will have the physical ability to wash their hands Psychological Knowledge, psychological skills to engage in the necessary mental processes to perform the behaviour Staff have been trained in proper hand washing technique Opportunity Physical opportunity Sufficient time, resources and adequate environment to perform the behaviour There are enough sinks and hand gels available for staff to wash their hands.
-These are prominently positioned.
-Social opportunity Interpersonal influences, social cues and cultural norms that affect the behaviour Strong emphasis on safety culture.
-Senior staff model best practice in hand washing.
-Poor practice is called out and frowned upon in a culture where people are not afraid to speak up and challenge each other.
-Motivation Reflective motivation The self-conscious intention to perform a behaviour and people's underlying beliefs about what is good or bad.
-Staff believe that washing their hands is a good thing and make plans to try to remember to wash their hands Automatic motivation Automatic processes involving emotional reactions, desires, impulses, inhibitions and reflex responses, Routines and habits reinforced so that hand washing becomes "automatic." e.g. recorded message asking people to wash their hands as they enter or door handle that releases hand gel as you pull door open.
+COM-B component Explanation Example

+Capability Physical Physical skill or Staff will have the

+strength to perform physical ability to

+behaviour wash their hands

+Psychological Knowledge, Staff have been

+psychological skills to trained in proper

+engage in the hand washing

+necessary mental technique

+processes to perform

+the behaviour

+Opportunity Physical opportunity Sufficient time, There are enough

+resources and sinks and hand gels

+adequate available for staff to

+environment to wash their hands.

+perform the These are

+behaviour prominently

+positioned.

+Social opportunity Interpersonal Strong emphasis on

+influences, social safety culture.
+Senior

+cues and cultural staff model best

+norms that affect the practice in hand

+behaviour washing.
+Poor

+practice is called out

+and frowned upon in

+a culture where

+people are not afraid to speak up and

+challenge each other.

+Motivation Reflective motivation The self-conscious Staff believe that

+iviotivation Nenective motivation intention to perform washing their hands

+a behaviour and is a good thing and

+people's underlying make plans to try to

+beliefs about what is remember to wash

+good or bad. their hands

+Automatic motivation Automatic processes Routines and habits

+involving emotional reinforced so that

+reactions, desires, hand washing

+impulses, inhibitions becomes

+and reflex responses, "automatic." e.g.

+recorded message

+asking people to

+wash their hands as

+they enter or door

+handle that releases

+hand gel as you pull

+door open.